maalbadri/esm2_pfam/README.md

  - For the small model, see the HuggingFace model [here](https://huggingface.co/maalbadri/esm2_t6_8M_UR50D-finetuned-localization-small).
  - For the big model, see the HuggingFace model [here](https://huggingface.co/maalbadri/esm2_t6_8M_UR50D-finetuned-localization-big).

+The model architecture of the original ESM-2 transformer is illustrated as a PyTorch model in `architecture.txt`.

 The performance on the test set for each model is as follows:

 ### Small Model (7.93M params)